AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/recalculate-project-timeline.md

    ![](assets/screen-shot-2013-09-10-at-1.07.10-pm-350x126.png)

-### Manually recalculate timelines in bulk in the Edit Projects box
+### Manually recalculate timelines in bulk in the Edit Projects box {#manually-recalculate-timelines-in-bulk-in-the-edit-projects-box}

 You can manually recalculate the timelines of several projects by editing them in bulk.